Because sporting events offer a greater opportunity to cut on waste and increase sustainability awareness

 5. Think of environmentally-friendly alternatives

 There are various ways event organizers can make environmentally-friendly choices—from the lootbag/race kit and its contents to decor and event merchandise.
-Most events now use eco-bags and canvas drawstring bags for race kits and goodie bags.
+Most events now use eco bags and canvas drawstring bags for race kits and goodie bags.

-Balloons may look very festive, but they pose a risk to wildlife and the environment.
+Balloons may look festive, but they pose a risk to wildlife and the environment.
 Instead of balloon arches, sports events can use inflatable arches for their start/finish lines.
-Standees, reusable tarps, and tube men—those inflatable dancing human-shaped balloons attached to and powered by electric fans—usually add to the festive vibe.
+Standees, reusable tarps, and tube men—those inflatable dancing human-shaped balloons attached to and powered by electric fans—usually add to the joyful vibe.

 6. Aim for quality and design